Self-DC: When to Reason and When to Act? Self Divide-and-Conquer for Compositional Unknown Questions: Analysis

 \subsection{The Impacts of Different $\alpha$ and $\beta$}

-It is impossible to consider all combinations of $\alpha$ and $\beta$ due to computation cost, thus we design a two-stage selection to determine the final choice of $\alpha$ and $\beta$ according to the performance of Acc$^\dagger$.
-Firstly, we fix $\beta=0.1$ and set $\alpha$ to $[0.1, 0.2, 0.3, ..., 0.9]$ to select the best $\alpha$.
-The results can be found in Figure~\ref{fig:alpha_impacts}.
+It is vital to balance alpha and beta for optimizing the performance of LLMs to different tasks.
+In this section, we provide detailed analysis of different choices of $\alpha$ and $\beta$.
+Firstly, we fix $\beta=0.1$ and set $\alpha$ to $[0.1, 0.2, 0.3, ..., 0.9]$.
+The results can be found in Figure~\ref{fig:alpha_impacts_4o}.
 The entire processing can be seen as a 0.2-length uncertainty block starts from 0 to 1 with stride = 0.1.
-First of all, We found that none of the lines shows monotonically increasing or decreasing, and most of best performances are achieved in the middle choice of $\alpha$, revealing the complexity of the target problem.
-In detail, when using \textit{verb} to acquire confidence score, as shown in the left of Figure~\ref{fig:alpha_impacts}, it demonstrates an upward and then downward trend globally (e.g., in the right figure).
-It is reasonable since LLMs utilize more \textit{generate-then-read function} at the begging (e.g., $\alpha=0.1, \beta=0.1$), resulting in poor performance.
-With the uncertainty blocks move to the right side (a.k.a, 1), LLMs will utilize \textit{retrieve-then-read} more frequently.
-Once exceeds a specific threshold, the performance will drop since the decomposition will introduce more noises compared with gains.
-To conclude, we found that $\alpha$=0.4 (or, 0.6) works best with \textit{verb} (\textit{or, prob}) methods when using \texttt{1106}, $\alpha$=0.8 works best with \textit{verb} method when using \texttt{instruct}.
+First of all, We found that none of the lines shows monotonically increasing or decreasing, and most of the best performances are achieved in the middle choice of $\alpha$, revealing the complexity of the target problem.
+In detail, there is an upward and then downward trend globally (e.g., in the right figure).
+It is reasonable since LLMs utilize more generate-then-read functions at the beginning (e.g., $\alpha$=0.1, $\beta$=0.1), resulting in poor performance.
+With the uncertainty, blocks move to the right side (a.k.a, 1), LLMs will utilize retrieve-then-read more frequently.
+Once exceeds a specific threshold, the performance will drop since the decomposition will introduce more noise compared with gains.

-Then we fix $\alpha$ with different values according to the best performance above and set $\beta$ to $[0.1, 0.2, ..., 0.5]$ to investigate the impacts of different $\beta$.
-Figure~\ref{fig:beta_impacts} shows the final results.
-Similarly, there is no monotonically increasing or decreasing trends.
-Despite we can find better performance with other choices of $\beta$, simply initializing $\beta$ as 0.1 is a smart strategy to achieves near-optimal performance.
-In general, the choices of $\alpha$ and $\beta$ are extremely tricky in practice with lots of factors in practice, we humbly point out that most of simply combination (e.g., $\alpha$=0.5, $\beta$=0.1) achieves comparable performance with baselines require more retrieval or token consumption even it may not be optimal combination.
+Secondly, we fix $\alpha$ with different values according to the best performance above and set $\beta$ to $[0.1, 0.2, ..., 0.5]$ to investigate the impacts of different $\beta$.
+Figure~\ref{fig:beta_impacts_4o} shows the final results.
+It is obvious that there is a monotonically decreasing trend.
+After carefully checking the specific confidence scores distributions, we attribute this to be smaller range changes in the score.
+In general, despite that the choices of $\alpha$ and $\beta$ are extremely tricky with lots of factors in practice, we humbly point out that most of simply combination (e.g., $\alpha$=0.5, $\beta$=0.1) achieves comparable performance with baselines require more retrieval or token consumption even it may not be optimal combination.

-\subsection{The Impacts of Different Iteration Depth $t$}
+\subsection{The Impacts of Different Iteration Depth}